hernanmd/pi/README.md

 # Features

-  - PI can install packages from GitHub repositories.
+  - PI can install and list packages from GitHub repositories.
-  - Listing Pharo packages from GitHub: If it has "pharo" as topic, it will be listed.
+  - If the Github repository has "pharo" as topic, it will be listed.
-  - Installing Metacello packages from GitHub
   - It works with curl or wget.
   - Supports case-insensitive searching for package names or developer user name.
   - The "image" option defaults to the current Pharo "stable" version.
-  - Assume only one image in a directory.
-Future version will add support for multiple images.
+  - PI assume only one image in a directory.

 # Usage